MyAlyce/fitbit-api/readme.md

 ```

 ## Automatic Token Refresh
-Pass in a function as a third argument, it will automatically be called on `"expired_token"` or `"invalid_token"` errors.
+Passing a function as a third argument will enable automatic token refreshing, the function will be called on `"expired_token"` or `"invalid_token"` errors.

-If the refresh function fails -> returns an error object with `"expired_token"` or `"invalid_token"`.
+If the refresh function (one past in as third argument) fails -> returns an error object from fitbit with `"expired_token"` or `"invalid_token"`.

 If new `"<access-token>"` is successfully retrieved the api will retry the call it first failed on.